Fried Rice Chinese-Style Fakeaway

 Step 2

-Meanwhile, spray a large frying pan with low calorie cooking spray and cook the onion, mushrooms, garlic, broccoli and baby corn for 5 minutes.
+Meanwhile, spray a large frying pan with low-calorie cooking spray and set on a medium heat.
+Cook the onion, mushrooms, garlic, broccoli and baby corn for 5 minutes.

 Step 3